 How does it work?

-- Weekly Zoom calls in which we share a structure and process that will give you the tools to write up your project experience and evidence your competencies to the standard required for the ChPP award.
+- Weekly on-line calls in which we share a structure and process that will give you the tools to write up your project experience and evidence your competencies to the standard required for the ChPP award.
 We support you through the process of drafting and editing your submission and provide a seminar on how to prepare for your interview

 - We provide you with materials, tools and templates to support you, and all calls are recorded for future reference

 - We give you access to all the materials via our ExtraordinaryPM Hub which also enables you to connect directly with others on the mentoring programme and also to have access to other interesting project management information curated for our Hub members.

 We offer mentoring programmes on a regular basis and coincide our dates with the APM’s submission deadlines.
 Please contact us using the link below to find out when our next course is due to start.

 How much does it cost?

 £970 plus VAT.
 Discounts are available for self funded applicants.